benmeadowcroft/BCO5652/README.md

 Example scripts for BCO5652 presentation

-These are providided for illustrative purposes only
+Scripts are provided for illustrative purposes only!